cvc5/cvc5/INSTALL.rst

                               # <version> = 'latest' has high chance of working
   ./emsdk activate <version>
   source ./emsdk_env.sh   # Activate PATH and other environment variables in the
                           # current terminal.
-Whenever emscripten is going to be
+Whenever Emscripten is going to be
                           # used this command needs to be called before because
                           # emsdk doesn't insert the binaries paths directly in
                           # the system PATH variable.